-- 19.1 Routine physical exams for adults 18 years and older performed outside the SHC. - 19.2 Physical examination for the purpose of obtaining insurance, employment, government licensing (including immigration), or as needed for volunteer work unless otherwise provided for by the terms of the Student Medical Benefit.
+- 19.1 Routine physical exams for adults 18 years and older. - 19.2 Physical examination for the purpose of obtaining insurance, employment, government licensing (including immigration), or as needed for volunteer work unless otherwise provided for by the terms of the Student Medical Benefit.